younglafire/form/SETUP_INSTRUCTIONS.md

 ## Step 4: Update the React App

 1. Open `src/services/googleSheets.ts`
-2. Replace `YOUR_GOOGLE_APPS_SCRIPT_URL_HERE` with your actual web app URL from step 3
+2. Replace the current URL with your actual web app URL from step 3
 3. Save the file

 ## Step 5: Test

+### Local Development
+- The app will show mock data due to CORS restrictions
+- This is normal and expected behavior
+- You can test the UI and functionality with the mock data

+### Production Testing
-1. Run your React app
+1. Deploy your app to a production environment (like Netlify)
-2. Try submitting a form response
-3. Check your Google Sheets to see if the data appears
+2. The deployed version will connect to Google Sheets properly
+3. Test form submissions in the deployed version

+## Understanding the CORS Issue

+**Why this happens:**
+- Browsers block requests from `localhost` to external domains for security
+- Google Apps Script URLs are external domains
+- This is a browser security feature, not a bug

+**Solutions:**
+1. **Use mock data in development** (current approach - recommended)
+2. **Test in production** where CORS doesn't apply
+3. **Use a proxy server** (more complex setup)

 ## Troubleshooting

-If it still doesn't work:
+If it still doesn't work in production:

 1. Check the browser console for error messages
 2. In Google Apps Script, go to "Executions" to see if there are any errors
 3. Make sure your sheet names are EXACTLY: "Available Answers" and "Responses"
 4. Make sure the web app is deployed with "Anyone" access
 5. Try running the `initializeSheets()` function once in Apps Script to set up the sheets automatically

+## Current Status

+✅ **Local Development**: Working with mock data (CORS fallback) 🔄 **Production**: Ready to test once deployed
+📝 **Google Sheets**: Ready for real data integration